 The Armenia adoption program places children who currently live in orphanages.
 The children range in age from approximately 7 to 12 years at the time they are matched to a family.
 Younger children with special needs may also be matched through the Carolina Adoption Services Armenia adoption program.

 Our Armenia Adoption Program & Process

 Carolina Adoption Services will work with you to gather the documents needed for your adoption dossier.
 Upon completion, this paperwork will be sent to an attorney in Armenia and translated into Armenian.

 The attorney we work with in Armenia will present your translated dossier to the Ministry of Justice for approval.
-Once a potential child is identified, you will be invited by the central authority to travel.
+Once a potential child is identified, you will be invited to travel.
 You may choose to hire an independent physician to complete a medical evaluation of your child; this medical evaluation can be conducted during your first trip.

 After approval is granted by the Ministry of Justice, you take your second trip to Armenia, which will last 3 to 6 weeks.
 On the second trip you will attend court and receive custody of your child.
 There is a 30-day wait following court; however, a petition may be submitted to waive this wait.

 Finally, the U.S. Embassy in Yerevan, Armenia, issues a visa to your child that you will use to travel home to the United States.

 You will be met at the airport by local English- speaking staff and escorted throughout your stay.
 You may stay in a host apartment or hotel.
 Your two trips to Armenia will be an opportunity to experience the culture of the country and get a view into typical Armenian family life.